-The Company is authorized to issue an unlimited number of common shares without par value (the "shares" or "common shares"), of which 535,270,712 shares are issued and outstanding as of April 18, 2024.
-Persons who are shareholders of record at the close of business on April 18, 2024 will be entitled to receive notice of and vote at the Meeting and will be entitled to one vote for each share held.
+The Company is authorized to issue an unlimited number of common shares without par value (the "shares" or "common shares"), of which 1,252,414,079 shares are issued and outstanding as of May 13, 2025 (the "Record Date").
+Persons who are shareholders of record at the close of business on the Record Date will be entitled to receive notice of and vote at the Meeting and will be entitled to one vote for each share held.
 The Company has only one class of shares.